dambar08/laravel-todo/README.md

 2. Open the cloned project in your favourite text editor.

-3. Copy your *.env.example* file and paste it in the same directory path and change the name to *.env* .

-4. In your newly created .env file configure the database to your local machine settings.
-Example **DB_DATABASE=YOUR_DATABASE_NAME**

-5. In your terminal or command prompt, browse to the cloned repo and run.
+4. In your terminal or command prompt, browse to the cloned repo and run.

 ```bash
 php artisan migrate
 php artisan serve
 ```
+5. Configure the .evn file mysql settings according to your system.

 ## Debugging